Jan. 9, 2023, marked an unfortunate annual tradition across the NFL: Black Monday.

 Vic Fangio was fired on a Sunday since his Denver Broncos concluded their 2021 regular season with a Saturday matchup in Kansas City.
 In New York, Joe Judge was gone after two seasons with the Giants, though the team waited an extra day before letting go of its head coach.
 David Culley lasted a few more days before the Texans fired him.

 Urban Meyer and Jon Gruden did not make it through the 2021 regular season.

 How many coaches were fired on Black Monday in 2021?

-Two coaches were fired on Black Monday last season: Anthony Lynn of the Los Angeles Chargers and Doug Marrone of the Jacksonville Jaguars.
+Two coaches were fired on Black Monday in 2021: Anthony Lynn of the Los Angeles Chargers and Doug Marrone of the Jacksonville Jaguars.

 What does Black Monday mean outside of football?

 Black Monday is not an exclusive term to the NFL, but its sinister connotation continues throughout its various meanings.

 Black Monday has been used to reference a notable drop in the stock market, particularly as part of crashes in 1929 and 1987.
 Other infamous Black Mondays date back to the 13th century, when native Irish massacred hundreds of Dublin citizens.